zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### How Does Restrict Response Signature Check Work?

-1. If the matched request file type enables response signatures then continue, otherwise skip the following steps.
+1. If the matched request file type enables response signatures i.e `responseCheck` is set to true, then continue, otherwise skip the following steps.
 2. If the data guard is enabled (blocking or masking) or any feature that requires JavaScript injection in the response, then buffer the whole response up to the globally configured maximum (50 MB by default) as done today, but check signatures only on the prefix as detailed below.
 3. If data guard is disabled and there is no JavaScript injection, the process varies.
 If the body is compressed, it should be fully buffered and then uncompressed entirely.
 Otherwise, simply buffer the plain body up to that specified length.
 4. Scan the buffered body for signatures.